jakubriegel/big-store-wti/README.md

 1. User configurable data model.
 2. Single queue for incoming data in the _Hub_.
 3. Performance analisys and test for possible switch from _Cassandra_ to _MongoDB_ or _MySQL_.
+4. Client library in Kotlin (compatible with Java) and Python.

 ## Deployment
 ### Preliminary